yokodev/chocolatin/README.md

 - ProgressBar : add progress bar in compilation.
 - Provide : provide external module in global scope (useful for jQuery or external old-lib).

-# The Node.js Babel "Hello world"
+# The Node.js Babel Async "Hello world"

 - Make a new project.